Kjelll/Portfolio/AoE/AoE_doc.md

 <img src="/AoE/Aoe2Wireframe.png" alt="UI Wireframe" width="800"/>

-## Ornamental Buildings
-A concept for buildings that serve no gameplay relevant purpose.
-Allowing players to showcase rewards they earned to others would decisively lift them above the developer-created visual mods that event rewards represent right now.

-Introducing (as rewards) the social/community motivators of cosmetics that so many games sell as their main financial income could greatly improve the player retention gained from the frequent event challenges taking place in AoE 2 DE.

-### Concept
-The easiest implementation would be a granite block that is mechanically worse than a palisade wall in every way, but customisable with a number of different statues, fountains and more in the player profile.
-If only one statue building can be constructed

 ## Small tweaks
 Changes implementable in a reasonably short time, but aimed to still have a noticeable positive impact on gameplay.